roncarr880/QRP_LABS_WSPR/README.md

 # QRP_LABS_WSPR
-A wspr transmitter and general coverage receiver using the QRP Labs arduino shield and receiver module.
+A wspr transmitter and general coverage receiver using the QRP Labs arduino shield and receiver module.\

-Status:   Work in progress
+Headless design, no display or switches.
+Computer controlled with WSJT-X, HRD, or stand alone operation.

+Status:   Transmit usable now.
+CAT works with WSJT and HRD.
+Thinking about adding the QRP Labs OCXO.

 Major changes: